KleistLab/Retinotopy/README.md

 - Two simulation scenes:
   - **half** – a scenario where one half of lamina is simulated.
-  - **equator** – a scenario where both mirrowed halves are simulated.
+  - **equator** – a scenario where both mirrored halves are simulated.
 - Automated test script that:
   - Runs the simulation 100 times.
   - Tracks and stores the positions of axonal heels from the simulation.